Bloch Groups of Rings

-The purpose of the present article is to extend the definition and fundamental properties of (pre-)Bloch groups to all local rings.
-In fact we define functorially the pre-Bloch group and refined pre-Bloch group of an arbitrary commutative ring and develop the main properties to be used in applications in this generality (section \ref{sec:prebloch} below).
+In section \ref{sec:prebloch} below, we develop the main properties to be used in applications in this generality.
 It turns out that some known properties admit simpler proofs in this more general setting.
-In particular, for any commutative ring $A$ we can define, in the refined pre-Bloch group $\rpb{A}$, the constant $\bconst{A}$ and the elements $\suss{1}{u}$ and $\suss{2}{u}$, $u\in A^\times$ and show that these satisfy certain fundamental algebraic identities, including the \emph{key identity} $2\pf{u}\bconst{A}=\suss{1}{u}-\suss{2}{u}$.
-This identity is the fundamental starting point in using the refined pre-Bloch group to calculate the third homology of $\spl{2}{A}$ for local fields and local rings $A$, as well as in calculating $\ho{3}{\spl{2}{\Q}}{\Z[\frac{1}{2}]}$.
+In particular, for \emph{any commutative ring $A$} we can define, in the refined pre-Bloch group $\rpb{A}$, the constant $\bconst{A}$ and the elements $\suss{1}{u}$ and $\suss{2}{u}$, $u\in A^\times$ and show that these satisfy certain fundamental algebraic identities, including the \emph{key identity} $2\pf{u}\bconst{A}=\suss{2}{u}-\suss{1}{u}$.
+This identity is the starting point in using the refined pre-Bloch group to calculate the third homology of $\spl{2}{A}$ for local fields and local rings $A$, as well as in calculating $\ho{3}{\spl{2}{\Q}}{\Z[\frac{1}{2}]}$.
 The original proof of this identity for fields with at least $4$ elements, in \cite{hut:rbl11}, is long, complicated and obscure.
 Its extension to local rings in \cite{hut:slr} was similarly complicated and again required the residue field to have at least $5$ elements.
 By contrast, the proof of this identity given below is short, direct and valid for all commutative rings.